taximanli/kotobade-asobou/README.md

-# Word Guessing Game
+# React Wordle

-This is a clone project of that popular word guessing game we all know and love.
+This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.

 [**Try out the demo!**](https://word-guessing-game-cwackerfuss.vercel.app/)